eclipse-archived/ceylon-lang.org/documentation/1.0/reference/tool/config.md

 The user repository is where a user can store modules that will be available to them for execution regardless of the current folder the user runs the program.
 By default it is located in the `.ceylon/repo` folder located in the user's home directory.
+This can be overridden by setting the `ceylon.config` system property to point to the file that should be used.

     [repository "USER"]
     url=~/.ceylon/repo